Key Takeaways

 How long do I have to file a TBI lawsuit in Oklahoma?

-Oklahoma's statute of limitations for personal injury claims is two years from the date of injury.
-However, brain injury symptoms may not be fully understood for some time after the accident company.
+Oklahoma's statute of limitations for most personal injury claims is two years from the date of injury.
+Brain injury symptoms may not be fully understood for some time after the accident, but waiting can create deadline and proof problems.
 Consult an attorney promptly to ensure your claim is timely.

 What if the TBI affects my ability to work with my attorney?